Ulvang01/WebTekProject/README.md

 ### Keep branch up-to-date

 It is important to keep your branch up-to-date.
-In this project we will keep our branches up-to-date with the dev branch.
 To do this you would type:

 ```bash
 git switch <branch-name> # branch-name being the branch you want to keep up-to-date